-As of February 6, 2021, www.antennasearch.com, an industry website, reports 803,000 cell towers and 2.1 million cell antennas in the United States.
-Texas has the most cell towers (80,300) and California has the most cell antennas (151,000).
+As of February 6, 2021, www.antennasearch.com, an industry website, reported 803,000 cell towers and 2.1 million cell antennas in the United States.
+Texas has the most cell towers (80,300), and California has the most cell antennas (151,000).
 We cannot verify the accuracy of these data because the FCC only collects data on certain types of cell towers.

 Following are some resources regarding the health effects of exposure to cell tower radiation.